0Pavlov/crowd-monitor/model/DATABASE.md

                 status TEXT NOT NULL DEFAULT 'open' CHECK(status IN ('open', 'in_review', 'completed')) );

-    This table contains tasks
+    This table contains tasks.
-        - (id) is the particular task's identifier, can be used to find the task.
+        - (id) is the particular task's identifier, which can be used to find the task.
-        - (task_type) classifies tasks by type, can be used to measure worker's performance on the tasks with the specific type.
+        - (task_type) classifies tasks by type.
+It can be used to measure a worker's performance on tasks of a specific type.
         - (content) is the content of the task.
         - (gold_standard_answer) is defined by the admin or generated automatically by the AI.
-Worker's assignment would be later compared to the gsa in order to give them an AI score.
+A worker's assignment will be compared to the GSA to give them an AI score.
         - (creation_timestamp) is the time when the task was created.
-        - (deadline) is the deadline of the task.
+        - (deadline) is the deadline for the task.
         - (status) is the status of the task.

     ## Assignments